Sea Ice Concentration: NOAA/NSIDC Climate Data Record

 The NOAA/NSIDC Climate Data Record (CDR) of sea ice concentration is available at 25 x 25 km spatial resolution in daily or monthly timesteps for 1987-2014.
 It provides a consistent interpretation of sea ice for the satellite record, with the intent of being suitable for studies of climate variability and change.
 The CDR is produced by an automated and independent reprocessing of SSMI brightness temperatures: NSIDC implements both the NASA Team and Bootstrap algorithms on daily brightness temperatures.
 The data are passed through automated weather filters and quality control steps.
 The final CDR value is the higher of the concentrations estimated by Bootstrap and NASA Team.
 Choosing the higher value exploits the general characteristics of the two algorithms; while both NASA Team and Bootstrap tend to underestimate concentrations, NASA Team is sensitive to snow layering and surface emissivity variations, while Bootstrap tends to underestimate concentrations in very low temperatures.
 The CDR thus reduces the overall low bias in a fully automated and documented procedure.
 However, the generalities that CDR addresses may not apply in all cases.

-The following was contributed by Walt Meier (NASA/Goddard), November, 2013:
+The following was contributed by Walt Meier (NASA/Goddard; now at NSIDC), November, 2013:

 The NOAA/NSIDC sea ice concentration climate data record (CDR) is based on a series of multi-channel passive microwave sensors, beginning with the Nimbus-7 SMMR in October 1978 and continuing through the present from a series of DMSP SSM/I and SSMIS sensors.
 Sea ice concentration (areal fraction of ice within a grid cell) is estimated from combinations of passive microwave brightness temperatures at different frequencies and polarizations using empirically derived algorithms.
 Two algorithms were developed at NASA Goddard Space Flight Center and are distributed by NSIDC: the NASA Team Algorithm (NT) and the Bootstrap Algorithm (BT).
 The products adjust algorithm coefficients for each sensor, based on overlap periods between sensors, to optimize consistency over the entire record.